WORSHIP AT ST. DUNSTAN’S

 You can Like our church page, St Dunstan’s Episcopal Church, to get updates and sermon links.
 Members and friends of the parish may join our Facebook group, St. Dunstan’s MadCity, a more informal place to share thoughts, local events of interest, prayer requests, and such.

-Our Mission Statement & Statement of Welcome
+Our Parish Mission Statement

 In response to Christ’s divine humanity, St. Dunstan’s strives to seek, love, and serve God, welcoming all to gather in worship, serve those in need, care for the environment, and listen and respond to each other.

 A Welcome Message from Rev. Miranda